John Curtis: Tenure

 Curtis voted to provide Israel with support following the 2023 Hamas attack on Israel.

-As of August 2024, the conservative group Heritage Action gave Curtis a 88% score for votes taken during his congressional career, higher than it gave the average House Republican.
-From 2017 to 2024 the NRA Political Victory Fund gave Curtis consistent "A" ratings, endorsing him from 2020 onward.
+As of August 2024, the conservative group Heritage Action gave Curtis an 88% score for votes taken during his congressional career, higher than it gave the average House Republican.
+From 2017 to 2024, the NRA Political Victory Fund gave Curtis consistent "A" ratings, endorsing him from 2020 onward.
 The anti-abortion organization Susan B. Anthony Pro-Life America has given Curtis an A+ rating.
 The fiscally conservative organization Club for Growth has given his congressional tenure a score of 84%.
 The environmental group League of Conservation Voters has given his congressional tenure a score of 6%.
 As of 2023, the AFL–CIO trade union assessed Curtis's entire congressional tenure at 15%.
 The Communication Workers of America trade union has given his congressional tenure a score of 9%.

 Conservative Climate Caucus

 On June 28, 2021, Curtis announced the new Conservative Climate Caucus in a press conference at the Capitol.
 He serves as chairman and leads the caucus's 73 members, including representatives from every committee with jurisdiction over climate policy and various ranking members.
 The caucus's purpose is to educate Republican House members on conservative climate solutions that align with Republican principles.
 Curtis said: "Without Republicans engaging in this debate, we will not make the progress we need to make as a country.
 Any significant accomplishment in the United States has been bipartisan.
 The ideas that Republicans bring to the table are essential to meeting the goals that we all have for a better environment."